 PREP goals were earlier stated as: “No increase in the number of watersheds and towns with greater than 10% impervious cover and no decrease in the number of watersheds and towns with less than 5% impervious cover.”
 One additional municipality (Rochester, at 10.1% impervious cover) has been added to the list of towns with impervious cover over 10% (Table LS-1).
 One sub-watershed (Taylor River, at 10.3%) has been added to the list of sub-watersheds with impervious cover over 10% (Table LS-2).

 There was no decrease in the number of towns with impervious cover less than 5% (Table LS-1).
-However, there was a decrease in the number of sub-watersheds less than 5; the BaunegBeg Pond/Great Works River sub-watershed went from 4.9% in 2010 to 5.0% in 2015 (Table LS-2).
+However, there was a decrease in the number of sub-watersheds less than 5% impervious; the BaunegBeg Pond/Great Works River sub-watershed went from 4.9% in 2010 to 5.0% in 2015 (Table LS-2).

 Of the 52 towns, 48 saw slight increases (e.g., 1 – 2%) in impervious cover; four municipalities stayed the same.
 Of the 40 sub-watersheds, 33 saw slight increases in impervious cover; seven sub-watersheds remained at 2010 levels.